amitu/amitu.github.com/lab/lipy/index.md

  * proper lambda, macros are too high painful as a substiture for fn
  * proper stack management, currently everything is global
+ * modules and imports
  * booleans and conditions
  * looping?
  * tail call optimization
+ * python import hook to load lipy from python?

 #### Bugs/Feature Requests/Ideas